Mental Health 101

 1. NCBI StatPearls — Pseudologia Fantastica

-2. NIH/PMC — Pathological Lying: Theoretical and Empirical Support for a Diagnostic Entity (Curtis & Hart, 2021)
+2. NIH/PMC — Curtis & Hart, Pathological Lying: Theoretical and Empirical Support for a Diagnostic Entity (prevalence, lies-per-day, onset and duration data)

 3. Medical News Today — Pathological liars: Everything you need to know